 - Olive Grove: Luxury Room.
 Breakfast.

-- Kwessi Dunes: Double Room.
-All meals, drinks (except premier brands), twice daily activities with one of the camp guides.
-Includes guided excursion to the Sossusvlei dunes and balloon flight.
+- Kulala Desert Lodge: Double Room.
+All meals, drinks (except premier brands), twice daily shared activities with one of the camp guides.
+Includes guided excursion to the Sossusvlei dunes and balloon

 - Strand Hotel: Luxury Room.
 Breakfast.